apache/parquet-site/content/en/docs/File Format/Data Pages/encodings.md

    positive integers for bit packing)
  * the bitwidth of each block is stored as a byte
- * each miniblock is a list of bit packed ints according to the bit width stored at the begining of the block
+ * each miniblock is a list of bit packed ints according to the bit width stored at the beginning of the block

 To encode a block, we will: